zmoog/zmoog.github.io/content/post/alfred-workflow.md

  ## Automate all the things

-### A story about friction and wasted time.
+### A story about friction and wasted time

-There are a lot of big and small tasks we perform on our computers every day.
-Even when if they are simple, sometimes they carry a small amount of friction and always require some time.
+There are a lot of big and small tasks we perform on our computers every single day.
+Even when they are simple, they sometimes carry a tiny amount of friction and always require time to complete.
 If you just do them once, there is no big deal.
-But, often we do them over and over agin, day in and day out, so their cumulative cost adds up into a not trivial amount.
+But, often, we do them over and over again, day in and day out, so their cumulative cost adds up into a not trivial amount.

-### 🤨 I'm pretty skeptical, please give something more tangible
+### 🤨 Hey, I'm pretty skeptical, please give me something more tangible

-I use an app called [TextExpander](https://textexpander.com/) every day to automatically *expand* abbreviation into snipplets of text I often use throughout the day.
+I use an app called [TextExpander](https://textexpander.com/) every day to automatically *expand* abbreviation into snippets of text I often use throughout the day.

 For example, when I type:
- * `;me` TextExpander replaces it with my full name "Maurizio Branca"
+ * `;me` TextExpander replaces it with my full name, "Maurizio Branca"
  * `;em` with my email address
  * `;pr` with my favourite [template for pull-requests](https://gist.github.com/zmoog/40e989c7e2a4450a4ee5d8b6d2833f04)
  * `;shrug` with `¯\_(ツ)_/¯`

 ![TextExpander Stats](../../static/images/textexpander-example.gif)

-### Numbers
+#### The Raw Numbers

-According to TextExpander, since January 1st I saved **47 minutes** just expanding abbreviations into text instead of typing it on my keyboard.
+According to TextExpander, in the last 40 days, I saved **47 minutes** just expanding abbreviations into the text instead of typing it on my keyboard.

 ![TextExpander Stats](../../static/images/textexpander-stats.png)

-It might or might not feel like a big deal, but actually I saved time AND removed friction from my workflow.
-Every time a expand a multiple words text or a template, I feel good.
+It might or might not feel like a big deal, but actually, I saved time AND removed friction from my workflow.
+And every time a expand a multiple words text or a template, I feel *really* good.

-### Numbers
+#### But TextExpander is not for developers!

-I started with TextExpander because it is kind enough to give me the numbers, but today I want to write about another tool that can save you time and remove friction: Alfred for macOS.
+I started with TextExpander because it is kind enough to give us the numbers, but today I want to write about another tool that can save you time and remove friction: Alfred, for macOS.

  ## What is Alfred?